-He is currently writing a drama series for Unstoppable with Noel Clarke, and with writer Paul Viragh, David is currently developing MAVERICKS, a feature film for BBC Films.
+David wrote drama series for Unstoppable with Noel Clarke, and with writer Paul Viragh, David is currently developing MAVERICKS, a feature film for BBC Films.

 He was recently selected to join the Writers’ Access Group at the BBC, and he was named as one of the 100 most influential disabled people in the UK in the Shaw Trust Disability Power List for 2018.
 He is also a Wellcome Trust Engagement Fellow.

 David made his directorial debut with SYMPATHY FOR THE LEMON starring Genevieve Barr and Chris Rithin, and he also wrote the short ALARM, both of which premiered at the Edinburgh International Film Festival in 2017.